-Recipients Will Be Awarded With A Maximum Value of $5,000 Each Toward Projects
+Four Recipients Will Be Awarded A Maximum Value of $5,000 Toward Each Project

-MIAMI, FL (Jan.
-27, 2016) — The Latin GRAMMY Cultural Foundation® has awarded its second-annual Preservation and Research Grants to four of the projects presented by a diverse group of international scholars and institutions.
-The Preservation Grant was developed to support efforts to advance the archiving and preservation of Latin music.
-The Research Grant was created to support Latin music-related projects such as historical research, anthropology, documentation of traditions, and folklore.
-The grants consist of four awards of up to $5,000 each, which are to be applied toward projects related to the research and preservation of Latin music genres.
+MIAMI, FL (Feb.
+1, 2017) — The Latin GRAMMY Cultural Foundation® awards its third annual round of Preservation and Research Grants to four projects presented by a diverse group of international scholars and institutions.
+The grants have a maximum value up to $5,000 each.
+The Preservation Grant supports efforts to advance archiving and preservation of Latin music.
+The Research Grant supports projects that focus on historical research, anthropology, documentation of traditions, and folklore.

 The Latin GRAMMY Cultural Foundationwas established by The Latin Recording Academy® to promote international awareness and appreciation of the significant contributions of Latin music and its makers to the world's culture, and to protect its rich musical legacy and heritage.
 The Foundation's primary charitable focus is to provide scholarships to students of Latin music with financial needs, In addition, to grants for scholars and organizations worldwide to research and preserve Latin music genres.
 For more information about the Latin GRAMMY Cultural Foundation, please visit LatinGRAMMYCulturalFoundation.com.
 For breaking news and exclusive content, follow us on: Twitter, Facebook and Instagram.